robertistok/personal-website/content/posts/goodbye-relatable-and-see-you-soon-sweden/index.md

 One thing for sure, I am going to take the rest of the year off to recharge, catch up with family and friends, travel, spend time working on my side projects and find my next professional venture.

-Speaking of work, I am open to anything as long as I can do it from anywhere and it is fairly flexible.
-Please reach out to me if you know something which would suit me.
+Speaking of work, I am open to anything as long as I can do it from anywhere and it is fairly flexible. [please reach out to me](https://bit.ly/2lB6Tg8) if you know something which would suit me.

 Thanks for reading! 🙏